 Whether it be simple steps such as “Making reasoning and problem solving lessons incorporate even more elements that pupils must use and then apply”, or something longer term like including “more work on resilience to take on the more challenging reasoning questions”, a lot of teachers said that they wanted to start preparing earlier in the year one way or another.

-That does however lead to one tricky question…
+That does however lead to the tricky question…

 So, does that mean diving straight into SATs-specific preparations and talking to Year 6 pupils about their impending exams right from the start of the autumn term?

 According to educational mental health expert Rachel Welch, the answer is no.